If you were displaced or have unmet needs, request aid from FEMA

 You will need to supply the following information on your application:

-• Contact information, including your phone number, home address at the time of Hurricane Helene, and current mailing address
+- Contact information, including your phone number, home address at the time of Hurricanes Helene and Milton, and current mailing address

 Applying by phone, in person, or via the FEMA app